 The simple answer to this is free or paid!

 “Free” options usually mean they are included in your web hosting package.
-Companies like WP Engine and Flywheel include SSL certificates in their packages.
+Companies like WP Engine and Flywheel include SSL certificates in their packages (oh and our hosting packages also include SSL certificates).
 These guys offer fantastic WordPress only hosting packages that can help with the overall security and speed of your website and even offer automated backups for your site.
 We are really big fans of both of these companies, but some people may not want to pay a premium for their service.

 Most other hosting companies will allow you to buy an SSL certificate from them or a third party supplier and apply it to your site.
 Prices for this can range from £10 to £200 per year, some premium services can go into the thousands 🤯